How To Make The Great Outdoors Your Gym

 We can tap into this power by taking more of our workouts outdoors.
-But also by weaving nature’s elements into our daily routine with Ricola herb drops.
-Made with a blend of 10 Swiss alpine herbs, they’re a simple and soothing dose of nature to support the occasional cough that comes around.
-But that earthy, subtly-sweet flavor blast also happens to be incredibly satisfying for the throat after a workout al fresco.
-I’ll show you exactly what I mean, with these four ways to turn The Great Outdoors into your own personal gym this summer.
+But also by weaving nature's elements into our daily routine with Ricola herb drops.
+Made with a blend of 10 Swiss alpine herbs, they're a simple and soothing dose of nature to support the occasional cough that comes around.
+But that earthy, subtly sweet flavor blast also happens to be incredibly satisfying for the throat after a workout alfresco.
+I'll show you exactly what I mean, with these four ways to turn the Great Outdoors into your own personal gym.

-Nothing better than a little Tree Pose in the good company of trees.
-Trust me, I understand how us creatures of habit prefer the same-old spot in the yoga studio, but a practice in the sunshine wins.
-Those sunbeams warming your skin in Down Dog?
-They’re helping your body make more Vitamin D. And nature smells only take pranayama (breathwork) to the next level.
-All you need is a somewhat flat surface — look for short grass or a dirt patch.
+Nothing better than a little tree pose in the good company of trees.
+Trust me, I understand how we creatures of habit prefer the same-old spot in the yoga studio, but a practice in the sunshine wins.
+Those sunbeams warming your skin in down dog?
+They're helping your body make more vitamin D. And nature smells only take pranayama (breathwork) to the next level.
+All you need is a somewhat flat surface—look for short grass or a dirt patch.
 After your practice, stay connected to nature with the herbs of Ricola Lemon Mint Herb Drops.
 Nothing like a little lemon balm and menthol post-savasana.

 Lemon Mint Herb Drops